MarkusShepherd/RicochetRobots/README.md

 ./solve.sh -b board -g
 ```

-This will place four robots in random positions on the board, pick on of the targets and on of the robots to reach it, try to find a solution (within the move and time contraints specified), and the give a graphical representation of the moves.
+This will place four robots in random positions on the board, pick one of the targets and one of the robots to reach it, try to find a solution (within the move and time contraints specified), and then give a graphical representation of the moves.

 E.g., if you want to solve the board 3 in the repository, simply run